-Rule 4120(c)(8)(A) provides that a security will not be released for trading until Nasdaq receives notice from the underwriter of the IPO or financial advisor in the case of a Direct Listing that the security is ready to trade, the system verifies that all market orders will be executed in the cross, and the price determined in the cross satisfies a price validation test.
+Rule 4120(c)(8)(A) provides that a security will not be released for trading until Nasdaq receives notice from the underwriter of the IPO or financial advisor in the case of a Direct Listing that the security is ready to trade, the system verifies that

-Direct Listing with a Capital Raise can proceed.
+Because the financial advisor is responsible for determining when the security subject to the Nasdaq Halt Cross is ready to trade, these proposed rule changes would make the financial advisor responsible for determining whether the Halt Cross for a Direct Listing with a Capital Raise can proceed.
 If there is insufficient buy interest to satisfy the CDL Order as required by this proposed rule, the cross would not proceed and such security would not begin trading.
 If the cross cannot be conducted, the Exchange would notify market participants via a Trader Update that the Direct Listing with a Capital Raise has been cancelled and any orders for that security that have been entered on the Exchange, including the CDL Order, would be cancelled back to the entering firms.